zhaaaa7/javascript/weird-parts-note.md

 * Callback functions: “I call you and you call the callback”.
 <img src="https://github.com/zhaaaa7/javascript/blob/master/img/screenshots/40.PNG" alt="40" width="500px"/>

+* call, apply, bind are methods of all function objects, use the function as objects so don’t call them (by adding parentheses), they controls what “this” is in the function

+* inheritance. __proto__: is a property that all objects in js have, it is simple an reference to another object (the prototype).
+I have the special reference that says where to look for more properties and methods that not in me.
 <img src="https://github.com/zhaaaa7/javascript/blob/master/img/screenshots/41.PNG" alt="41" width="500px"/>

+* prototype chain
 <img src="https://github.com/zhaaaa7/javascript/blob/master/img/screenshots/42.PNG" alt="42" width="500px"/>

+* Reflection: an object can look at itself and change anything
 <img src="https://github.com/zhaaaa7/javascript/blob/master/img/screenshots/43.PNG" alt="43" width="500px"/>
 <img src="https://github.com/zhaaaa7/javascript/blob/master/img/screenshots/44.PNG" alt="44" width="500px"/>
 <img src="https://github.com/zhaaaa7/javascript/blob/master/img/screenshots/45.PNG" alt="45" width="500px"/>